Parishes of Jersey: Origins

 In the thirteenth century, parishioners had become split into two categories: the principaux and the parvuli.
 The principaux were the wealthier parishioners and were eligible to rule the parishes.
 The criteria to be considered a principal differed by parish and was determined by the amount of rate paid on property.

 According to the Rolls of the Norman Exchequer, in 1180 Jersey was divided for administrative purposes into three ministeria: de Gorroic, de Groceio and de Crapoudoit (possibly containing four parishes each).
 Gorroic is an old spelling for Gorey, containing St Martin, St Saviour, Grouville and St Clement; Groceio could derive from de Gruchy, and contains St John, Trinity, St Lawrence and St Helier; and Crapoudoit, likely referring to the stream of St Peter's Valley, contains the remainder of the parishes in the West.
 This was a time of building or extending churches with most parish churches in the island being built/rebuilt in a Norman style chosen by the abbey or priory to which each church had been granted.
 St Mary and St Martin being given to Cerisy Abbey.

 In 1496, Henry VII bribed the Pope to allow Jersey to be moved from the diocese of Coutances to Westminster.
 The Reformation arrived in Jersey from France, making Calvinism rather than Anglicanism as the major form of Protestantism in Jersey.
 Due to Jersey's self-governance and the distinctive parish structure in Jersey, the Crown allowed Calvinism to establish itself in Jersey until 1620.
 This form of Christianity privileged the position of the parish generally, which maintained and boosted the role of the parish within the country's cultural mindset and political structure.

-Reform

-In the 19th century, the Church of England experienced a reduction in its role in civil affairs, including within the parishes.
-The codification of the island's laws and subsequent reforms, brought on by the popularity of Nonconformism and the acceptance of religious pluralism, re-distributed the balance of power between the civil and religious parts of the parishes.
-Nevertheless, the offices of the parish were still closely related to the Church, so Nonconformists were generally excluded from parish roles.

 Geography

+The parishes vary widely in population, density and character.
+St Helier is by far the largest and most urbanised parish, while neighbouring St Saviour and St Clement have more suburban profiles; smaller parishes such as St Mary, St John, Trinity and St Martin are more rural.
 The boundaries of the parishes rarely share the same boundaries as the ancient fiefs of Jersey.
 The parishes do not all have nucleated settlements around villages.